 The Trust is an unincorporated business trust organized under Ohio law on February 28, 2012.
 The Declaration of Trust authorizes the Board to divide shares into series, each series relating to a separate portfolio of investments, and to further divide shares of a series into separate classes.
 The Fund currently has one class of shares and additional classes of the Fund may be created at any time.
-In the event of a liquidation or dissolution of the Trust or an individual series or class, shareholders of a particular series or class would be entitled to receive the assets available for distribution belonging to such series or class.
+In the event of a liquidation or dissolution of the Trust or an individual series or class, shareholders of a particular series orclass would be entitled to receive the assets available for distribution belonging to such series or class.
 Shareholders of a series or class are entitled to participate equally in the net distributable assets of the particular series or class involved on liquidation, based on the number of shares of the series or class that are held by each shareholder.
 If any assets, income, earnings, proceeds, funds or payments are not readily identifiable as belonging to any particular series or class, the Board shall allocate them among any one or more series or classes as the Board, in its sole discretion, deems fair and equitable.
 Subject to the Declaration of Trust, determinations by the Board as to the allocation of liabilities, and the allocable portion of any general assets, with respect to the Fund and each class of the Fund, are conclusive.

+The Declaration of Trust authorizes the issuance of an unlimited number of funds and shares of each fund, each of which represents and equal proportionate interest in that fund with each other share.
+Shares are entitled upon liquidation to a pro rata share in the net assets of the fund.
+The Declaration of trust provides that the Trustees may create additional series or classes of shares.
 Shares of the Fund, when issued, are fully paid and non-assessable.
 Shares have no subscription, preemptive or conversion rights.
 Shares do not have cumulative voting rights.
 Shareholders are entitled to one vote for each full share held and a fractional vote for each fractional share held.
 Shareholders of all series and classes of the Trust, including the Fund, will vote together and not separately, except as otherwise required by law or when the Board determines that the matter to be voted upon affects only the interests of the shareholders of a particular series or class.
 Rule 18f-2 under the 1940 Act provides, in substance, that any matter required to be submitted to the holders of the outstanding voting securities of an investment company such as the Trust shall not be deemed to have been effectively acted upon unless approved by the holders of a majority of the outstanding shares of each series or class affected by the matter.
-A series or class is affected by a matter unless it is clear that the interests of each series or class in the matter are substantially identical or that the matter does not affect any interest of the series or class.
+A series or class is affected by matter unless it is clear that the interests of each series or class in the matter are substantially identical or that the matter does not affect any interest of the series or class.
 Under Rule 18f-2, the approval of an investment advisory agreement, a distribution plan or any change in a fundamental investment policy would be effectively acted upon with respect to a series or class only if approved by a majority of the outstanding shares of such series or class.
-However, the Rule also provides that the ratification of the appointment of independent accountants and the election of Trustees may be effectively acted upon by shareholders of the Trust voting together, without regard to a particular series or class.
+However, the Rule also provides that the ratification of the appointment of independent accountants and the election of Trustees may be effectively acted upon by shareholders of the Trust voting together, wi